 Installing pylibftdi itself is straightforward - it is a pure Python package (using ctypes for bindings), and has no dependencies outside the Python standard library for installation.
 Don't expect it to work happily without libftdi installed though :-)

 '''

 $ pip install pylibftdi

 '''

-Depending on your environment, you may want to use either the --user flag, or prefix the command with sudo to gain root privileges.
+Depending on your environment, you may want to set up a virtual environment4 or use either the --user flag, or prefix the command with sudo to gain root privileges.